anonc0v/filinotes/content/1. PROJECTS/Critical Thinking/Journal Article 1.md

 Ryutari Kuraji, et. al 2021
 # Background
 - Possible association between the oral cavity and liver
-	- Nutrients absorbed enters systemicirculation through fine capillariesurrounding the walls of the small intestine.
+	- Nutrients absorbed enters systemic circulation through fine capillaries surrounding the walls of the small intestine.
-	- These capillaries merge with veins thaultimately enter the liver through the portavein.
+	- These capillaries merge with veins that ultimately enter the liver through the portavein.
 	- The liver removes bacteria and further breakdown the nutrients then recirculates for usthroughout the body.
 	-  Inflammatory mediators from inflamed periodontal tissues can enter circulation
 	- P. gingivalis plays a role in the development of periodontitis by altering the normal microbiota to a dysibiotic state (Hajishengallis, et al. 2011) - Lindhe, Clinical Periodontology and Implant Dentistry
 	- P. gingivalis also may be involved in the development of nonalcoholic fatty liver disease through gut dysbiosis
 - Directions of Research
 	- 1990s-2000s
-		- bidirectional association between poor oral hygieene and preiodontal disease and chronic hepatitis and cirrhosis
+		- bidirectional association between poor oral hygiene and preiodontal disease and chronic hepatitis and cirrhosis
 	- 2000s
 		- possible involvement of systemic inflammation and oxidative stress from periodontitis in the development of Nonalcoholic fatty liver disease
 	- 2010s